cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

   - Azure + ISO 27018:2014

 > [!TIP]
-> We recommend that your determine a grouping strategy for your organization before you start adding new assessments.
+> We recommend that your determine a grouping strategy for your organization before adding new assessments.

 These are the requirements for grouping Assessments: